BarveenB/AWS-LABS/IAM Role for EC2 Accessing S3/README.md

 ---

-### Step 3: Create IAM Role and attach policy
+### Step 3: Create IAM Role and Attach Policy

-1.An IAM Role was created to allow the EC2 instance to access Amazon S3.
+An IAM Role was created to allow the EC2 instance to securely access Amazon S3.

+#### Steps:
+1. Create a new IAM Role
+2. Select **AWS service** as the trusted entity
+3. Choose **EC2** as the use case
-2.The AWS managed policy AmazonS3FullAccess was attached to the IAM Role.
+4. Attach the AWS managed policy **AmazonS3FullAccess**
+5. Complete the role creation

 ![IAM Role Created](images/s3-full-access.png)